jbloomlab/SangerMutantLibraryAnalysis/README.rst

         * Insertions should be listed like this: *insG392* for insertion of a *G* at position 392.

+        * If a clone has not mutations, you should enter *None*.

       The script will check that the specified wildtype nucleotides actually match thos e indicated in the sequence file.
 If they do not, an error will be raised.
 Note that even if your sequence contains an insertion or deletion, you must ensure that subsequent sites are still numbered according to sequential numbering of the provided sequence.

       Here is an example input file::